-In this section, we extend the proposed method developed in Sections \ref{sec3}--\ref{sec4} to identify and estimate the principal causal effects, complementing and extending the framework of \citet{Jiang-etal2016}.
-Again, we focus on the binary outcome setting.

-In addition to the observed variables $(G, A, Y)$, we have access to a binary post-treatment variable $S$ (e.g., surrogate endpoint) observed after the treatment $A$ and before the outcome $Y$.
-Let $S^0$ and $S^1$ be the potential outcomes of $S$ under treatment arms $0$ and $1$, respectively.
-Our goal is to identify the joint distributions $\P(Y^a, S^0, S^1 \mid G=g)$ for $g \in \cG$ and $a = 0, 1$.
-If these joint distributions are identifiable, we can identify the principal stratification average causal effects (PSACEs) for each trial $g$ defined as follows:
+\bcol{In this section, we extend the framework developed in Sections~\ref{sec3}--\ref{sec4} to the setting with an additional binary post-treatment variable $S$, and study the identification of principal stratification average causal effects (PSACEs).
+As before, we focus on the binary outcome setting.} \bcol{In addition to variables $(G,A,Y)$, we now observe a binary post-treatment variable $S$ (e.g., a surrogate endpoint) measured before the outcome $Y$.
+Let $S^0$ and $S^1$ denote the potential outcomes of $S$ under treatment arms $0$ and $1$, respectively.
+Our goal is to identify $\P(Y^a,S^0,S^1 \mid G=g)$ for $g \in \cG$ and $a=0,1$.
+Once these joint distributions are identified, we can identify the PSACEs:}